gildardocamelo/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops

-This <README.md> is a file that lists basic scripted directories in bash console.
+This <README.md> is a file that lists basic script directories in bash console.

 ## Directory list :books: